tommccoy1/tommccoy1.github.io/_pages/prospective_postdocs.md

 **Process to apply:** Applications will be considered on a rolling basis, with priority given to applications received on or before April 4, 2024.
 Applicants should supply three things: (i) An up-to-date CV; (ii) exactly two writing samples (e.g., two papers that you have written); and (iii) a one-to-two paragraph summary of the applicant’s research interests.
 The research summary can be informal (e.g., it could just be a bulleted list) - the goal is simply to provide a sense of what topics or questions the applicant might want to work on during a postdoc.
 Please send these materials via email to [tom.mccoy@yale.edu](mailto:tom.mccoy@yale.edu); the subject line of the email should contain the phrase “Postdoc application” and your name (e.g., “Postdoc application: Alex Smith”).

-Selected applicants may be asked to also provide two letters of recommendation, but these do should not be submitted with the initial application.
+Selected applicants may be asked to also provide two letters of recommendation, but these should not be submitted with the initial application.

 **Contact:** If you have any questions not answered here, contact [tom.mccoy@yale.edu](mailto:tom.mccoy@yale.edu).